Why It Works

 If using fresh rice cake sticks, proceed with step 2.
 If using refrigerated rice cake sticks, boil according to instructions on package, about 5 to 10 minutes, until soft.

 Heat cast iron skillet over high heat.
-Add olive oil and pan-fry rice sticks for 3 to 4 minutes per side, until lightly brown.
-Alternatively, brush rice stick with oil and broil for 3 minutes.
+Add vegetable oil and pan-fry rice cake sticks for 3 to 4 minutes per side, until lightly brown.
+Alternatively, toss rice cake sticks with oil in a medium bowl and broil for 3 minutes.

 Mix ingredients for sauce together.
-In a mixing bowl, coat rice sticks in sauce and top with sesame seeds.
+In a mixing bowl, coat browned rice cake sticks in sauce and top with sesame seeds.
 Serve hot or at room temperature.

 If you have extra rice cakes, you can freeze them.
 The smaller, thinner varieties can be tossed directly into the soup pot from the freezer, making them a quick addition to your late night kimchi soups.